 Phase 2 - Previous Phase

 On-site personnel limited to approximately 25% of nominal laboratory, studio, and core facility density at any given time.
 View details of Phase 2A and 2B here.
 Please note that this content contains archived information.

-Return to full research operations.
-The return to a new normal will be gradual and, in some cases, may require additional phases.
+Return to full research operations with few to no limitations.
 In some cases, protocols for phases beyond Phase 3 may be locally defined under the guidance of Deans and Department Chairs in consultation with the VPR.
-Plans for a sudden return to Phase 1 should be in place and submitted.

 Transitioning Between Phases

-The timing of transitions between Phases 2, 3, and 4 is decided by University Leadership with input from the Research Task Force, Building Services, and RMS and announced by the VPR.
+The timing of transitions between Phases 2, 3, and 4 was decided by University Leadership with input from the Research Task Force, Building Services, and RMS and announced by the VPR.

 Need more information?

 For additional guidance, please communicate with your Department Chair and if needed, relevant member of the Subtask Force on Research Laboratory Operations.
 Members include Jim Brockmole, Steve Corcelli, Melanie DeFord, and Mark McCready.